-Demand is expected to remain largely stable in the second quarter as the Middle East is not a major consumer of Group II base oils relative to Asia.
-The US sanctions on Iranian crude exports, the US-Iran dispute as well as US-China trade tensions continue to serve as major uncertainties for the base oils market and demand is expected to show only mild improvement.
+Demand is expected to remain largely stable in the third quarter as the Middle East is not a major consumer of Group II base oils relative to Asia.
+US sanctions on Iranian crude exports, the US-Iran dispute as well as US-China trade tensions continue to serve as major uncertainties for the base oils market and demand is expected to show only mild improvement.
 Further clarity would be needed to spur demand.

-Middle East Group III base oils supply is expected to be stable in Q2 2019.
-Much of the supply is expected to still be destined for export markets in Asia.
-Supply could increase if talk of expansion plans become reality.
+Middle East Group III supply is expected to be stable in the third quarter.
+Supply could increase if rumoured expansion plans become reality.
 But Middle Eastern refiners are largely tied to contractual obligations and focused largely on certain export markets, so available spot volumes are likely to be tight.
 The actual volumes to be offered to local buyers are expected to be limited because of the relatively small size of the market there.

 We offer the following regional Base oils-Lubes analysis and news coverage to keep you informed of factors and developments affecting prices in the Base oils-Lubes marketplace.